BioCoDE-VU/biocode-vu.github.io/support/index.md

 # Support

-Interested in supporting this program, please get in touch with Stephanie Wankowicz (stephanie@wankowiczlab.com).
+If you are interested in supporting this program, please get in touch with Stephanie Wankowicz (stephanie@wankowiczlab.com).